A continuous multiple hypothesis testing framework for optimal exoplanet detection: Formalism

-As in \cite{hara2021, toulisbean2021}, we consider that a planet has been correctly detected if the period of the claimed planet is close to a true period with a certain accuracy.
-In the formalism of section \ref{sec:framework}, we choose the sets $\Theta_i$s as frequency intervals of fixed length, chosen from a grid.
+As in~\cite{hara2021, toulisbean2021}, we consider that a planet has been correctly detected if the period of the claimed planet is close to a true period with a certain accuracy.
+In the formalism of section~\ref{sec:framework}, we choose the sets $\Theta_i$s as frequency intervals of fixed length, chosen from a grid.
 The interval $k$ of the grid is defined as $[\omega_k - \Delta \omega/2, \omega_k + \Delta \omega/2]$, where $ \Delta \omega = 2\pi/T_\mathrm{obs}$, $T_\mathrm{obs}$ is the total observation time span, and $ \omega_k = k\Delta \omega / N_\mathrm{oversampling}$.
 We take $N_\mathrm{oversampling} = 5$.
-For each interval in the grid, we compute the marginal probability to have a planet whose frequency lies in the interval, and its FIP as defined in Eq.~\eqref{eq:fipdef}\footnote{It is in fact more computationally efficient to loop over the samples and determine in which frequency interval they lie, see the Python example \url{https://github.com/nathanchara/FIP}.}.
-The value of $-\log_{10}$FIP as a function of frequency is represented in Fig. \ref{fig:fipperio}, and is called a FIP periodogram.
+For each interval in the grid, we compute the marginal probability to have a planet whose frequency lies in the interval, and its FIP as defined in Eq.~\eqref{eq:fipdef}\footnote{It is in fact more computationally efficient to loop over the samples and determine in which frequency interval they lie, see the Python example in supplementary material~\citep{hara2023_supp_code}, available also at \url{https://github.com/nathanchara/FIP}.}.
+The value of $-\log_{10}$FIP as a function of frequency is represented in Fig.~\ref{fig:fipperio}, and is called a FIP periodogram.

-In the following sections, we show that the optimal detection procedure simply consists in claiming the detection of all signals with increasing FIP until a certain threshold is attained (see section \ref{sec:procedure}).
+In the following sections, we show that the optimal detection procedure simply consists in claiming the detection of all signals with FIP lower than a certain threshold (see section~\ref{sec:procedure}).
 Here, for any reasonable FIP threshold, 0.01\%-10\%, two planets are detected.
 Indeed, the probability that there are no planets with frequencies $2\pi/53.8\pm \Delta \omega$ rad/day and $2\pi/ 22.67\pm \Delta \omega$ rad/day period is supported with FIP less than $10^{-6}$.
 The interval with the third highest probability occurs at 4118 days, it has a FIP greater than 90\%, and likely stems from low frequency noise.